Klokot: Demographics

+According to the last census of 2024 by the Kosovo Agency of Statistics, the town of Klokot has a population of 1,459 inhabitants while the municipality has a population of 3,041 inhabitants.

+The population of Klokot municipality consists of a majority of Albanians, who make up 55.67%, followed by Serbs 43.96%.

 Economy

 The economy of the municipality of is mainly based on natural resources (mostly mineral water), tourism (two private spas), agriculture and small trade businesses.
 Klokot has some important hot-water springs that get up to 32 C. There are 29 registered private businesses operating in the municipality.

 Public services

 There are three elementary schools in the municipality with 599 students and 33 teachers, one secondary school with 147 students and 13 teachers and one kindergarten with 15 children and 2 teachers (As of 2013).
 Two elementary schools follow Serbian curricula, while one follows Kosovo curricula.
 The St. Sava Elementary school in Klokot is attended by 250 students (As of 2001) and the secondary school is located in Vrbovac.

 Culture

 The municipality has four Serbian Orthodox churches.
 The church in Grnčar was reported to have been mined and destroyed during the Kosovo conflict, and was later fully reconstructed.
 There is a mosque in village of Mogila which was not damaged during the conflict.